zACIID/investing-echo-chambers/README.md

 # investing-echo-chambers
-Research on reddit investing-related submissions.
-The aim is to detect user communities and analyze their sentiment, to understand if there are any echo chambers.
+Research on investing-related submissions on Reddit.
+The aim is to detect user communities and analyze their sentiment, to understand if there is any echo chamber.